Imperial Bedroom: Recording and production

 With an emphasis on studio experimentation, songs were constantly being rewritten in the studio; Costello took full control of the environment and concentrated the most on the sound of the recordings.
 Unlike previous albums, where there was a general production idea, Costello stated that the band treated each song individually.
 Emerick concurred, stating, "My co-production consisted of abandoning the arrangements that we had carefully worked out."
 Bruce Thomas recalled:

 The group utilised unusual instruments, including mellotron, harpsichord, accordion, twelve-string guitar, marimba, strings and trumpets.
 Once Costello was satisfied with where a track was at, Emerick used his experience to shape them.
 However, the "idiosyncratic, piecemeal approach" led to each track being led by a specific instrument rather than displaying the Attractions as a creative unit: "Shabby Doll" showcased piano and bass, while "Beyond Belief" showcased drums, which Pete Thomas performed in one take after a heavy night of drinking; Costello stated that Pete's performance led him to rewrite the number using the backing track as a guide.
 A contemporary review from NME's Richard Cook noted that the guitars were demoted to "mere colouration", with the keyboards drawing "the predominant melodic shape".
 Nieve also played the distorted guitar during the fade of "Tears Before Bedtime" as "a joke".

-The sessions were productive despite Costello's surrounding personal struggles, including his failing marriage; "Tears Before Bedtime" was the result of his wife's suspicions of his resumed affair with model Bebe Buell.
-His troubled personal life led to his absence on some days, during which the Attractions recorded tracks without him, such as "Pidgin English" and "Boy With a Problem".
+The Attractions recorded some tracks without Costello present, such as "Pidgin English" and "Boy With a Problem".
 Nieve arranged the majority of the string sections, including three Wagnerian-like French horns for "The Long Honeymoon", brass and woodwinds for "Pidgin English", "Philly-style violin" for "Town Cryer" and a full 40-piece orchestra for "...And in Every Home".
 Nieve conducted the orchestra himself, while Martin supervised the arrangement as it contained several allusions to his work with the Beatles; Ringo Starr visited the studio during the session.

 The album's original working title was Music to Stop Clocks before being changed to This Is a Revolution of the Mind, a line from James Brown's "King Heroin" (1972).
 Clayton-Lea found this title "would blatantly publicize the health-conscious change of attitude".
 It was changed again to P.S.
 I Love You—a line from "The Loved Ones" and "Pidgin English"—before settling on Imperial Bedroom, the name of a track Costello wrote and recorded after the sessions wrapped.
 He later remarked that the chosen title had "just the right combination of splendour and sleaze to fit all the tracks on the album".